 In food processor, blend all ingredients from curry part A until it forms a smooth paste.
 Add ingredients from curry part B into the blender and process until well combined.

 Use same pan/wok you used to sear the lamb, retaining the oil and any brown bits.
 Add cinnamon stick and kaffir leaves and fry until fragrant (about 1 minute).
-Then add curry paste, stirring continuously.
+Then add curry paste, shrimp paste and fish sauce, stirring continuously.
 Turn heat down to medium if it gets too hot.
 Then add lamb shanks, using a big spoon to ladle sauce over shanks.
 Turn the shanks a few times with tongs to make sure they are completely coated.

 Add toasted coconut, brown sugar, stock, and coconut cream and stir to combine.
 Add potatoes and bring to a boil.
 Turn heat off.
 Transfer lamb shanks into a slow cooker, then potatoes, then sauce.
 Cook for 4 hours or until lamb shanks are fork-tender.